Marry Ntsweng

-Marry Ntsweng (also spelled Mary Ntsweng; born 19 December 1989) is a South African women's footballer and plays as a midfielder.
-She plays for Tshwane University.
+Marry Ntsweng (also spelled Mary Ntsweng; born 19 December 1989) is a South African soccer player who plays as a midfielder for NPL Northern New South Wales club Maitland Magpies and the South Africa women's national team.

 She represented the South Africa women's national football team at the 2012 London Olympics.

+In 2011 she participated the 2011 Summer Universiade.

+In 2025 she joined NPL Northern New South Wales club Maitland Magpies.
+She scored a hattrick in her second game against New Lambton.